AndriyGo/SmartLogMacro/README.md

 }()
 ```

-If you do not want to be importing Crashlytics in each source file where you use the macro, or if you wish to send your log to more destinations, you can define your own function which will process it, eg:
+If you do not want to be importing Crashlytics in each source file where you use the macro, or if you wish to send your log to more destinations, you can define your own function which will process it, e.g.:

 ```swift
 // File: CustomLogger.swift